The ROC in a hard place | PostIndependent.com

 Ryan Summerlin September 16, 2016

-The ROC center, a Rifle-based nonprofit, finds itself it familiar territory, although the urgency this time around is much greater.
+The ROC center, a Rifle-based nonprofit for the needy, finds itself it familiar territory, although the urgency this time around is much greater.

 In less than three weeks, the ROC, an acronym for Reach-Out Colorado Inc., will have to leave the warehouse space it has operated out of for the past several years.
 And unless it can find another space in that time, the nonprofit will be forced to press pause on some of its charitable programs and drastically augment others.